 - Achilles tendinitis- Pain felt at the back of the heel when elevating onto the toes, climbing stairs or during sporting activities such as running, racket sports and keep fit.

 - Medial tibial stress syndrome (shin splints) Pain felt on the inner aspect of the shin bone during running activity.

-Absolutely top notch service, a friendlier practice you will not find!
-Everyone is so pleasant and patient, they really listen to you and address your concerns like the true professionals they are.
-Very knowledgable and the results were fantastic.
-Highly recommend The Shand Practice!
+Absolutely top-notch service.
+A friendlier place you will not find!
+Everyone is so pleasant, patient, they really listen to you and address your concerns like the true professionals they are.
+They are knowledgeable and the results were fantastic.
+Highly recommend The Shand Practice.